threemmm/geoserver-docker/README.md

 The image is based on the official java:8-jre image

+In this case the GDAL libraries are available, it is possible to access to several GDAL’s supported data formats.
+Actually, the available GDAL plugins allow to support DTED, EHdr, ERDASImg, MrSID, JPEG 2000 (via MrSID Driver) and NITF data formats.
+Moreover, in case a valid license have been purchased and the proper native library is available, also ECW, JPEG 2000 (via ECW) and JPEG 2000 (via Kakadu) are supported.
+This section provides instructions to add and publish MrSID, ECW and JPEG 2000 datasets.

+ECW (Enhanced Compression Wavelet) is a proprietary wavelet compression image format optimized for aerial and satellite imagery.
+(Supported)

 ## Installation

-This image is available as a [trusted build on the docker hub](https://registry.hub.docker.com/u/thklein/geoserver/), and is the recommended method of installation.
+This image is available as a [trusted build on the docker hub](https://registry.hub.docker.com/u/threemmm/geoserver/), and is the recommended method of installation.
 Simple pull the image from the docker hub.

 ```bash